Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touch&shy;screens.
 * Notes on improving support for braille displays.
 * How to work well with caret-based navigation.
-* Ways to keep tap targets large.
-The WCAG recommends tap targets at least 44 pixels tall and wide, large enough to easily tap on a touch&shy;screen.
-Google recommends raising that to 48 pixels, going so far as to make tap target size a ranking factor in search.
 * How to choose phrasings such that some meaning can be inferred without understanding numbers, for [dyscalculic readers](https://en.wikipedia.org/wiki/Dyscalculia).
 This is more applicable to posts whose main focus is not mathematical or quantitative.
 * How to include equations in a way that maximizes compatibility and accessibility.
 * Keypad-based navigation on feature phones (c.f.
 KaiOS devices).